Q: My bird is an ‘only child'. How is it going to cope with being housed in an unfamiliar environment with other birds?

-A: High quality HQ cages are provided as part of the boarding fee.
+A: High quality cages are provided as part of the boarding fee.
 We have found our range of cages to be suitable for every different type of animal that we have cared for.
 Bird Boarding has lofty standards when it comes to housing for birds.
 The owner of the business has spent years educating people about appropriate housing and set up.
 The staff here are particular about cleanliness and therefore enjoy the peace of mind that comes from providing our regularly disinfected cages.

 Q: What is your refund policy?